xindizhang/BCB420.2019.CORUM_old/README.md

   }

   # Replace the oudated genes with the new version
+  # These code uses Dr. Boris's BCB420.2019.STRING as a reference
   for (i in seq_len(nrow(human_data))){
     geneName <- unlist(strsplit(human_data$`subunits(Gene name)`[i], ";"))
     for (gene in geneName){